 Develop Desirable PR Skills

 To be a successful PR professional you need to have a particular skillset.
-Working in this area of communications requires you to be able to get your point across quickly and concisely.
+Working in this area of communication requires you to be able to get your point across quickly and concisely.
 You also need to change your writing style for different audiences, using various tones and adapting your message for diverse platforms and outlets.

 Handling the media is also an important part of the job as you need to know how to effectively raise the profile of client brands.
 This is why courses in Press, Publicity and Profile Raising can be incredibly beneficial.